bhavikam28/tech-blog/content/posts/control tower.md

 ---

 ### What is AWS Control Tower?
-AWS Control Tower (CT) is a fully managed service designed to simplify the setup and governance of a secure, multi-account AWS environment.
+AWS Control Tower is a fully managed service designed to simplify the setup and governance of a secure, multi-account AWS environment.
 It provides a centralized dashboard, automated compliance checks, and pre-packaged governance rules, ensuring that security is never compromised.

 ---